Tanishqsingh288/DC_DR_ReadMe/UI_FORM.md

 # README — Customer Input & Scope (Platinum DR for AWS)

 This document is for customers who want to **one-click** deploy a **Disaster Recovery (DR)** setup for their app on AWS.
-Language is simple; if you’re unsure about anything, see **“What happens if I don’t know?”**.

 This plan targets **near-zero data loss** and **very short downtime** during failures.

 ---